 The GCL Solar Battery has landed.
 GCL made their massive announcement at the Solar Expo in Melbourne in March 2016.
 What caught everyone’s attention was the price.
 The 5.6kW battery could be supplied and installed for around $4500.
 That’s thousands less than a Tesla Powerwall.
 That’s huge!
 This puppy is going to sell.
 But should you buy it?

-I was in Melbourne on May the 4th when GCL unveiled their new solar battery at the Solar Energy Exhibition & Conference.
-I caught up with Fin Peacock at beer o’clock.
+I was in Melbourne when GCL unveiled their new solar battery at the Solar Energy Exhibition & Conference.
+I caught up with Finn Peacock at beer o’clock.

-“Did you see the GCL battery today Fin?
+“Did you see the GCL battery today, Finn?
 What’s the catch?”
 I asked.

-“Yeh, I saw it” he replied “did you see the price?
+“Yeah, I saw it” he replied.
+“Did you see the price?
 It could be installed for under $5000!
 Something’s got to be up with it!”

 So we sat down and pulled apart the glossy brochure that they were passing off as the GCL E-KwBe battery specifications.
 It was just a glossy brochure – but apart from some minor Chinglish, it looked pretty good!
 Maybe GCL has brought the “game-changer”.